HikaruEgashira/lm-suggester/README.md

 Minimal prompt for automated PR review with lm-suggester:

 ```
-Analyze the code and execute the following pipeline:

-1. Generate suggestions in this format (one per line, not an array):
+Analyze the code and generate suggestions in this format (one per line, not an array):
 {"file_path":"path/to/file","base_text":"<full file content>","lm_before":"<exact match>","lm_after":"<replacement>","message":"<reason>"}

 Requirements: